Camp Runoia is an authentic, down to earth, caring sleepaway camp.

 For the most part, our counselor and staff members are college students, recent graduates, or teachers.
 Most are aged 19 to 30.
 Each summer we hire about 45 counselors/instructors and about 20 administrative and support staff.
 The majority of our counselors are from the U.S. and usually 6-8 counselors are from other countries.
 We value diversity and accept candidates for employment without regard to: race, religion, sexual orientation, cultural background or social-economic status.
 We are a group of enthusiastic, energized, caring people who are excited about sharing our talents with campers.
 The Runoia culture does not support a party atmosphere, instead our culture promotes healthy living and an opportunity to enjoy a summer filled with new experiences.
 We are one of the few camps without a curfew because we feel strongly our counselors are adults and are able to handle the responsibility of their own time off.
 Camp Runoia is a non-smoking environment and does not allow any tobacco products on campus.
 The use of illegal substances or underage alcohol consumption is prohibited.

 The majority of counselors live in rustic cabins with campers and share a room with another staff member.
-There are toilets and sinks in the cabins and shower houses located close by.
-Counselors have access to a power outlet in their room and a lamp for night reading.
+There are toilets and cold water sinks in the cabins and shower houses located close by.
+Counselors have access to a power outlet in their room and a lamp.

-We enroll about 130 girls ranging in age from 8 to 16.
+We enroll about 130 campers ranging in age from 6 to 16.
 They come from all over the US and some from overseas.
 We are very proud that between 85-95% of our campers return each summer.
 We also have second and third generation campers!
-Runoia girls are proud of their camp and value their camp friends.
-Many girls come to camp knowing no one at camp and create friendships and bonds that last a lifetime.
+Runoia campers are proud of their camp and value their camp friends.
+Many campers come to camp knowing no one at camp and create friendships and bonds that last a lifetime.

 There are days and nights off assigned for each session.
-You will get approximately 2 days per session and one or two nights a week out of camp.
-There is also time off in camp.
+You will get approximately 2 24 hour days off per session and one or two nights a week out of camp.
+There is also daily time off in camp.
 Camp Runoia has a generous time off plan to help staff rejuvenate.

 Yes.
 Both campers and counselors wear a simple uniform a couple of times a week.
 Most of the time we wear casual summer clothes appropriate to wear around youth.
 The formal uniform is: navy shorts and a white polo style shirt worn with sneakers and socks.
 On most occasions you can vary the uniform with khaki shorts and a navy polo.

-Cell phones and laptops may be used in your free time and can be stored in your locker.
+Yes of course!
+Devices may be used in your free time and can be stored in your locker.
 Keep in mind some cell phone reception is poor.
-Email and wireless internet access are available at camp.
+Wireless internet access is available at camp.
 Postal mail is delivered six days a week.
 There is also a staff phone available for use with a calling card.
 Counselors and staff have access to a staff lounge in their free time.
-The lounge is casual with a few chairs and couches, a TV, a computer with internet access, a locker for each counselor and a small book exchange library.
+The lounge is casual with chairs and couches, a TV, a locker for each counselor and a small book exchange library.
 If you have a lock you can bring it with you or you can rent one from Camp Runoia for $5 for the summer season.